quailjs/quail/docs/tests/objectUIMustBeAccessible.rst

 .. php:class:: objectUIMustBeAccessible

-<p>Objects who's content changes using java, ActiveX, or other similar technologies, should have their default text change when the object's content changes.</p>
+Objects who's content changes using java, ActiveX, or other similar technologies, should have their default text change when the object's content changes.